More than 90 years of lifesaving efforts invested into our community.

 SoHumane provides quality care for dogs and cats while working to make a difference in the pet overpopulation problem.
 Annually, SoHumane serves approximately 1,600 companion animals.
-In 2020, despite the many challenges that we faced with Covid-19, we successfully adopted out 1,085 animals, and saved 392 animals from euthanasia at other shelters through our Saving Train program.
+In 2022 we successfully adopted out 1,275 animals, and saved 427 animals from euthanasia at other shelters through our Saving Train program.

 Did you know?